aweber/json-scribe/docs/api.rst

 Logging configuration
 ---------------------
-The ``jsonscribe.config`` module contains functions that generate sane :func:`logging.dictConfig` values for difference scenarios.
+The ``jsonscribe.config`` module contains functions that generate sane :func:`logging.config.dictConfig` values for difference scenarios.
 Each of the configuration functions uses a template that you can modify before calling the function (see :data:`~jsonscribe.config.CONFIGURATION_DEFAULTS`).
 The configuration functions also obey the following environment variables if they are present.

-.. autofunction:: jsonscribe.config.get_service_configuration

-.. autofunction:: jsonscribe.config.get_cli_configuration

-.. autodata:: jsonscribe.config.CONFIGURATION_DEFAULTS
-   :no-value:

 .. envvar:: DEBUG

-   If this environment variable is set and it can be parsed as a boolean value and the result is *truthy*, then the root log level will be :autodata:`logging.DEBUG` instead of the default value.
+   If this environment variable is set and it can be parsed as a boolean value and the result is *truthy*, then the root log level will be :data:`logging.DEBUG` instead of the default value.
 See :func:`~jsonscribe.utils.parse_boolean` for the list of acceptable values.

 .. envvar:: LOG_FORMAT